Reliability

 POWERING OUR COMMUNITIES, EVERY DAY

 You count on us to power your lives and communities.
 Providing safe, reliable electricity every day is our commitment to you.
-Our teams work across the province—from Yarmouth to Wreck Cove and every community in between—to maintain, strengthen and continue to improve the essential service we provide Nova Scotians.
+Our teams work across the province—from Yarmouth to Wreck Cove and every community in between—to maintain, strengthen, and continue to improve the essential service we provide Nova Scotians.
+We’re always inspecting, testing, and improving our infrastructure through proactive plans and innovative technology.
+We upgrade the power grid through large scale projects—identified every year for each region—by making equipment upgrades and repairs to better stand up to our changing weather.

 Extreme weather and our power grid